 Meet the curious chimps!

-Monarto Safari Park is home to eleven cheeky chimpanzees!
-The group consists of four adult females, four males, two juvenile females and one juvenile male.
+Monarto Safari Park is home to twelve cheeky chimpanzees!
+The group consists of four adult females, four adult males, an adolescent female, one juvenile male and two baby girls.

 The females within the troop consist of the alpha female Zombi and Galatea, who were both born at Burgers Zoo in the Netherlands, arriving as a group to Monarto Safari Park in November 2010.
 Monarto Safari Park’s newest female chimps, Hannah and Lani, arrived to Monarto Safari Park in March 2018.
 These curious girls made the journey from Taronga Zoo in Sydney, and were quick to make friends with other members within the troop.
 Each chimp has their own distinct personality and characteristics but all share a love for tasty treats, enrichment puzzles and basking in the sun grooming each other.

 Zombi’s juvenile daughter, Zuri was born on 21 August 2012 and is the first Chimpanzee infant ever to be born at Monarto Safari Park!
 Although still a youngster, Zuri has developed a fantastic personality – she’s very confident and can often be seen tearing around the exhibit initiating games.
 She’s very playful with the other chimps, visitors and zoo keepers.
 She enjoys games of chasey, tag, play fighting and being tickled – she has a huge smile and a great laugh!
 Her favourite treats are grapes and banana, but she also eats her greens!
 Zuri enjoys watching the other chimps using the enrichment items and will then try and copy their tool use – this skill takes time to master!
 She is a wonderful big sister to little brother Enzi, who was born on 19 October 2015.

 Enzi is a curious and adventurous little chimp who loves playing with his sisters and one of the newer addition to the troop, Hope.
 Hope was born to first-time mum Hannah in February 2019 and was named by world-renowned primatologist Dr. Jane Goodall.
 Hannah is a very playful mum and Hope is incredibly adventurous which keepers say makes for a very entertaining and interesting combination.